perwendel/spark/README.md

 Spark - a tiny web framework for Java 8
 ==============================================
 IMPORTANT INFORMATION - There has been found a security vulnerability in older versions of Spark 2.+.
-Please upgrade to the latest version 2.5.2 that fixes this issue.
+Please upgrade to the latest version 2.5.3 (2.5.2 fixed this issue)

 For more detailed documentation please go to: http://sparkjava.com/documentation

-NEWS: Spark 2.5.2 is out!
-IMPORTANT fix for directory traversal vulnerability!
+NEWS: Spark 2.5.3 is out!
+(IMPORTANT fix for directory traversal vulnerability was fixed in 2.5.2!)

 ```xml
 <dependency>